 • hereditary predisposition;

-• nervous shocks, frequent stress;
+• nervous shock, frequent stress;

 • constant tension of the back muscles in the cervical region.